kubedb/docs/docs/guides/singlestore/quickstart/quickstart.md

 ```
 ## Create SingleStore License Secret

 We need SingleStore License to create SingleStore Database.
-So, we will pass the license by a secret.
+So, Ensure that you have acquired a license and then simply pass the license by secret.

 ```bash
 $ kubectl create secret generic -n demo license-secret \